codacy/docs/docs/organizations/roles-and-permissions-for-synced-organizations.md

 ## Permissions for GitHub

-The table below maps the Codacy operations to the GitHub Cloud and GitHub Enterprise roles that allow performing them:
+The table below maps the GitHub Cloud and GitHub Enterprise roles to the Codacy operations that they're allowed to perform:

 <table>
   <thead>